Fang-Zhang/Project-Manager-Career/02- PM-Career/Project-Manager/Interview-Questions.md

     4.3 Not just stick with only one style, but be flexible accordingly
 ## 5. What was your average day like at your previous company?
 ## 6. Tell me about a released product you are most proud to have worked on.
-## 7. What was your experience with automating release procedures?
+## 7. Tell me about your relationship with your previous manager?
-## 8. Tell me more about your professional development in the last few years and the skills you might bring to the company because of it.
+## 8. Have you ever worked in an Agile environment?
 ## 9. What is your experience with conflic resolution?
 ### 9.1 Was there a time when you effectively managed conflict between employees in your team?
     9.1.1 Identify the conflict (from different perspectives)